-In this tutorial you will set up the development environment that you will use to complete the remaining tutorials in this course.
+In this tutorial you will set up the development environment required to complete the tutorials in this course.

 The instructions on this page assume you will be installing the Caplin Platform 7 on a 64-bit version of Windows 7 or Windows 10.

 In this tutorial, you will install the following components:

 - Gradle-compatible IDE